PrestonMui/prestonmui.github.io/resources.md

 [Mendeley][mendeley]: Organize your collection of academic papers (if you have a Kindle, you can use [KinSync][kinsync] to push your Mendeley collections to your Kindle).

 **Other useful sites**

-[Paul's Online Math Notes][paul]: Useful shoring up your Calc I-III, Differential Equations, and Linear Algebra (also useful for helping you get through these courses)

 [Code and Data for the Social Sciences][code], by Matthew Gentzkow and Jesse Shapiro: Very, very useful guide to data management, coding best practices, etc. A must-read!